-Adidas has a war-torn and battle-scarred history.
-It is a multinational Corporation headquartered in Herzogenaurach, Bavaria and is the largest sportswear manufacturer across all of Europe.
-The brand was first registered on August 18th, 1949 by founder Adolf Dassler.
-After a nasty feud between Dassler and his older brother Rudolf, the first true shoe rivalry began.
+But, after a nasty feud between Dassler and his older brother Rudolf, the first true shoe rivalry in history began.
 Rudolf formed Puma and became the direct rival of the Adidas brand.
-After surviving the hells of WW2 (which played a large part in the nasty split between the siblings), the two brothers began to promote their businesses in a big way.
+After surviving the hells of WWII, the two brothers began to promote their businesses in a big way.

-In 1947, the brothers tore the city of Herzogenaurach in half with their rivalry.
-The town earned the nickname “the town of bent necks” as people tended to look at the shoes that strangers wore who strolled into town.
-The town’s two football clubs were even involved.
-Adidas sponsored the ASV Herzogenaurach club and the 1 FC Herzogenaurach were supported by Puma.
+In addition, in 1947, the brothers’ town earned the nickname “the town of bent necks” as people tended to look at the shoes that strangers wore who strolled into town.
+Back to the present day, we still have got the same ongoing battles but now it’s all Nike vs Adidas.

 Nike was originally known as Blue Ribbon Sports (BRS) and was founded by Phil Knight and his coach Bill Bowerman in January 1964.
 In its first year of business, BRS sold 1,300 pairs of Japanese running shoes that grossed around $8,000.
 By 1965, the company made about $20,000.
-It was a start and the company wasn’t going to slow down anytime soon.
+It was up to a good start and the company wasn’t going to slow down anytime soon.
 The iconic “Swoosh” was first used on Nike shoes on June 18th, 1971.
 But, Phil probably had no idea he’d be facing off in a Nike vs Adidas battle soon enough!

-It can’t be argued that ever since Kanye West partnered up with Adidas, the company has been getting a lot of hype.
-Since 2014, Kanye has been claiming that his Adidas Yeezy Boost line was more coveted by sneakerheads than Jordans.
-But now that he has surpassed Jordan brand, observers are starting to take note.
+So, it can’t be argued that ever since Kanye West partnered up with Adidas, the company started getting a lot of hype.
+Since 2014, Kanye has been claiming that his Yeezy Boost line was more coveted by sneakerheads than Jordan sneakers.
+But, when Yeezys really started surpassing the Jordan brand, observers began taking note.

 Most of them agree that one of the major reasons Nike has seen a decline is their lack of interest in running and basketball shoes.
-When it comes to the fall of Jordan Brand, fans were getting tired of the inundation of retro Air Jordans that the company has been releasing for the past few years.
-Each new release saw hundreds of thousands of sneakers flooding the market.
-There are only so many times you’ll empty your wallet for a new pair of retro Jordans.
+When it comes to the fall of Jordan Brand, fans were getting tired of the inundation of retro Jordans that the company has been releasing for the past few years.
+There are only so many times that you’ll empty your wallet for a new pair of retro Jordans.

-However, no one truly knows why Adidas has been seeing so much success.
-Sure, you can say it’s Kanye, but Yeezys releasing in limited runs, it’s safe to say that Adidas’ bottom line hasn’t really been affected by Mr. West.
-But, you can’t disregard the “halo effect” that Yeezys have had on the rest of the brand.
-Now that Yeezys are so popular, Adidas as a whole is likely gaining more popularity as a result.
+To be honest, we can’t disregard the “halo effect” that Yeezys have on Adidas.
+Now that Yeezys are so popular, Adidas as a whole gained more popularity as a result.
 Though that would be impossible to calculate numerically.

-The all American company, Nike is no stranger to hype, and they’ve had some collaborations that had people talking.
-I’m taking Tom Sach’s Mars Yard 2.0, Virgil Abloh’s Air Jordan 1s and much more.
-When it comes to baseball, even the rather unpopular Air Jordan sneakers are beginning to make a comeback.
+The all-American giant Swoosh is no stranger to the hype, and they’ve definitely had epic sneaker collaborations over the years.
+We’re talking Tom Sachs’ Mars Yard 2.0, Virgil Abloh’s Air Jordan 1s, and much more.
+When it comes to basketball, even the rather unpopular Air Jordan sneakers are beginning to make a comeback.
 In terms of hype, Adidas seems to have Nike beat, but the numbers don’t lie.
 Nike still has the sneaker throne.
 And the shred of hope of being the top sneaker giant slowly faded the second Adidas let go of Ye.
 However, if, and only if the Three Stripes decided to patch up wounds and make peace with Ye, there will be a possibility for the brand to take over.

 When it comes to sponsorships, the Nike vs Adidas debate can make you dizzy – we’re seeing zeroes!
 Nike has sunk their claws deep into a number of superstar athletes and they’ve been shelling out a ton of money in sponsorships.
 They have dominated nearly every sport there is.
-These include American football, baseball, basketball, boxing, cricket and much more both past and present.
+These include American football, baseball, basketball, boxing, cricket, and much more both past and present.

 Here’s a list of a few of the athletes Nike has sponsored (both past and present):